JUSH334/team-odus-securehealth-chain/README.md

 In addition, we also developed an inital working CI.

-As of now, since we focused on requirement analysis and project planning this week, there are no instructions for how to initialize our web application just yet.
+As of now, since we focused on requirement analysis and project planning this week, therefore are no instructions for how to initialize our web application as we do not have a prototype just yet.

 Screenshot of CI:
 <img width="1877" height="723" alt="Screenshot 2025-10-02 103301" src="https://github.com/user-attachments/assets/a7cb328f-a9de-44b7-b5ad-d3b6de2671ee" />